OpenSpace/openspace.github.io/docs/users/content/exoplanets.md

 ---

 ## About the Exoplanets Module
 The exoplanets module includes the possibility of adding visualizations of confirmed exoplanets and their host stars to OpenSpace.
-The data comes from the [NASA Exoplanet Archive](https://exoplanetarchive.ipac.caltech.edu) and includes a large range of properties on the exoplanet systems, often including uncertainty measureds.
+The data comes from the [NASA Exoplanet Archive](https://exoplanetarchive.ipac.caltech.edu) and includes a large range of properties on the exoplanet systems, often including uncertainty estimations.
 A table of the complete dataset can be found here: [Planetary Systems Coposite Data](https://exoplanetarchive.ipac.caltech.edu/cgi-bin/TblView/nph-tblView?app=ExoTbls&config=PSCompPars).

 The visualizations are based on a thesis project done by Karin Reidarman in 2018.